BDunham484/REO-READwagon/README.md

 ## Usage

 * Run `node index.js` from the command line to initiate a series of questions.
 Your responses are then used to populate your new `README` file.
-Upon completion,the file will be saved in the `dist` folder.
+Upon completion, the file will be saved in the `dist` folder.
 Fun Fact: the `README` file you're currently reading was generated using `REO-READwagon`!